How to Close Browser Tab using JavaScript

 Try it

-Now you can see what the code executes and how it executes.
-The first function opens a new tab and the second function closes the same tab.
-The variable win knows which window to close.
+In this example, the first function opens a new tab and the second function closes the same tab.
+The variable win keeps track of which window to close.

 This Code works in Internet Explorer

-Note: To make the above example work in "Internet Explorer', use the below code instead (using regular JS functions).
+Note: To make the above example work in "Internet Explorer', use the following code instead.
 I ran this code in IE 10 and 11.

 <body>